enricoferrero/bioconductor-regulatory-genomics-workflow/biocondutor-regulatory-genomics-workflow.md

 ### eQTL data

 A well-established way to gain insights into target genes of regulatory SNPs is to use eQTL data, where correlations between genetic variants and expression of genes are computed across different tissues or cell types \[13\].
 We will use blood eQTL data from the GTEx consortium \[14\].
-To get the data, you will have to register and download the file `GTEx_Analysis_v7_eQTL.tar.gz` from the GTEx portal website \[53\] to the current working directory:
+To get the data, you will have to register and download the file `GTEx_Analysis_v7_eQTL.tar.gz` from the [GTEx portal](https://www.gtexportal.org) to the current working directory:

 ``` r
 # uncomment the following line to extract the gzipped archive file